 Have students carry out modifications to provided design and challenge them to optimize their cookers.

-Reading passage explains the basics of a solar cooker and goes into detail about how they can be used by people all over the world - including third world countries and the military.
+Reading passage explains the basics of a solar cooker and goes into detail about how they can be used by people all over the world - including developing countries and the military.

 This description of a solar oven stresses the concept of reflectivity and absorption.
 However the term albedo is not introduced.